Late last year, we found out that you would no longer be able to earn Velocity Points on purchases at BP as of 31

 For those loyal to Qantas Frequent Flyer, this is welcome news and provides another option to earn Qantas Points at fuel outlets.
 It will sit alongside the Caltex-Woolworths Rewards partnership, which will continue as normal.
 (A reminder you can convert Woolworths Rewards points into Qantas Points.)

-However, those dedicated to the Velocity Frequent Flyer program will now see their options to earn Velocity Points at fuel outlets reduced to just one, through the Coles Express-flybuys partnership. (flybuys points can be converted into Velocity Points.)
+Those dedicated to the Velocity Frequent Flyer program will now see their options to earn Velocity Points at fuel outlets reduced to just one, through the Coles Express-flybuys partnership. (flybuys points can be converted into Velocity Points).

-As a quick exercise, let’s calculate the petrol station spend required per point to then redeem on a domestic Business Class flight on Qantas or Virgin Australia between Sydney and Melbourne.
+As a quick exercise, we calculate the petrol station spend required per point to then redeem on a domestic Business Class flight on Qantas or Virgin Australia between Sydney and Melbourne.

 Important notes before doing the numbers